Claims — March 17, 2026

 "Lakeside Boulevard and Tahoe Place."

-SECTION TWO: That all existing Ordinances, and Town Code provisions, including the Town Traffic Code, or parts thereof, in conflict with the provisions of this Amendatory Town Traffic Code Ordinance, are hereby deemed null, void, and of no legal effect, and are specifically repealed.
+Section Two: That all existing Ordinances, and Town Code provisions, including the Town Traffic Code, or parts thereof, in conflict with the provisions of this Amendatory Town Traffic Code Ordinance, are hereby deemed null, void, and of no legal effect, and are specifically repealed.

-SECTION THREE: If any section, clause, provision or portion of this Amendatory Town Traffic Code Ordinance shall be held to be invalid or unconstitutional by any Court of competent jurisdiction, such decision shall not affect any other section, clause, provision or portion of this Ordinance.
+Section Three: If any section, clause, provision or portion of this Amendatory Town Traffic Code Ordinance shall be held to be invalid or unconstitutional by any Court of competent jurisdiction, such decision shall not affect any other section, clause, provision or portion of this Ordinance.

-SECTION FOUR: That this Amendatory Town Traffic Code Ordinance shall take effect, and be in full force and effect, from and after its passage and adoption by the Town Council of the Town of Cedar Lake, Lake County, Indiana, in conformance with applicable law.
+Section Four: That this Amendatory Town Traffic Code Ordinance shall take effect, and be in full force and effect, from and after its passage and adoption by the Town Council of the Town of Cedar Lake, Lake County, Indiana, in conformance with applicable law.

 - Nick Recupito, President